Portrait of Stephan Geraedts, Husband of Isabella Coymans: Importance

 Perhaps the portrait of the alderman is Hals' only painting in Flanders.
-The Royal Museum of Fine Arts in Antwerp also considers it to be Hals' most valuable painting in the Netherlands.
+The Royal Museum of Fine Arts in Antwerp also considers it to be Hals' most valuable painting in the Low Countries.
 Because of the dark palette, the thin paint application, the broad and virtuoso brushwork, but also because of the psychological transparency, the portrait has a special artistic value.
 This value is augmented by the fact that the portrait of Stephanus Geraerdts holds a switching function within Hals' oeuvre.
 It is the starting point of Hals' mature painting style at the end of his career.
 In addition, the portrait provides insight into the self-image of the seventeenth-century elite.

 Description

 Stephanus Geraerdts, depicted seated, stretches out his arm with a smile.
-His smile is a snapshot that Hals probably painted directly on canvas with a brush.
-This hypothesis is based on the fact that the painter left no preliminary studies.
+His smile is a snapshot that Hals probably painted directly on canvas with a brush; he left no preliminary studies.
 Arnold Houbraken wrote the following about this in his Groote Schouburgh der Nederlantsche Konstschilders en Schilderessen (1718-1721):